paynelsam/AIND-Sudoku/README.md

 ## Introductory Project: Diagonal Sudoku Solver

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: The Naked Twins strategy recognizes that if two boxes each have an identical set of two possible values (A and B), then those boxes can be considered "twins."
+One of these twins must hold either the value A or B, and the other twin will hold the other value.
+For example, if Twin1 holds A, Twin2 must hold B.
+Therefore, other boxes in the unit that contains both twins cannot take on the value of either A or B. Therefore, we can update the constraints on other boxes in the unit holding the pair of twins to narrow the list of possible values.

+This could also be applied to Tripplets (though it is not as common) and could be generalized to N boxes in the same unit if they share identical possible value sets of length N.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: The diagnal Sudoku problem is solvable by the same method as the original Sudoku problem, but with two additional units added when considering constraints on the value of boxes.
+In the original Sudoku problem, once a value has been found for Box_1 (either a given known value, or found through "Only Choice") then other boxes in the same unit can be updated to eliminate the value of Box_1 from their possible values.
+This can be done because no two boxes in the same unit share a value.
+In the updated Diagnal Sudoku problem, diagnal units can be used to apply this constraint as well.

 ### Install